-Most of the sewing instructions and sew techniques the average sewer will do, is not very complicated.
-This sewing instructions page, gives as many basic techniques a person would need to do the projects you would like to do.
+Most of the sewing instructions and sew techniques the average sewer will need, are not complicated.
+This sewing instructions page gives, as many basic techniques a beginner would need to do the projects you would like to begin with.

 Sew on scraps first to gain some confidence in your sewing techniques.
 If you make a mistake or your seam is not that straight, it's as easy as getting another piece of scrap fabric and trying again, by all means have fun.